-As at 27 Jun 2008 Version 05-j0-02 page 117 Extract from www.slp.wa.gov.a u, see that website for further information
+As at 30 Sep 2008 Version 05-m0-02 page 117 Extract from www.slp.wa.gov.au, see that website for further information ammunition includes replica ammunition, ammunition rendered inoperative, and blank ammunition;

 - (4) The court must ensure that details of the offence and the order are made known to the Commissioner of Police.

 - (4a) This section applies to

 - (a) a firearms offence;

 - (b) an offence involving assault with a weapon;

 - (c) an offence involving violence.

 - (5) In this section -